How to Apply for a Certificate

 Step 3: Complete a Fingerprint and Background Check

-Please Note: Educators can skip this step if they hold a valid Washington educator certificate or results are on file within the last two years.
+Please Note: Educators can skip this step if they hold a valid Washington educator certificate or if results are on file within the last two years.

 Requirements